 - A shipping cost API for automated shipping label generation at lower shipping rates

 - A financial tracker that operates via a cloud-based system

 7.9) USPS APIUSPS is one of the most prominent carriers in America, which is no surprise given that the complete form of this initiative is the United States Postal Services.
 With over 50 years in the business, this free shipping API is known for having a broad reach across the country.
 That being said, it isn’t known for having the easiest ecommerce shipping API to integrate with.
 Shipping integration with this carrier is not advised for companies new to the ecommerce market.
 In case you are experienced enough to take the risk, here are a few of the benefits you can enjoy:

 - Address Validation systems that make sure orders are delivered to the correct locations

 - Shipping rate calculators enabled by shipping Cost API, which includes rates determined via international shipping API.

 - Shipping Tracking API that sends regular tracking updates to ecommerce businesses and their customers.

 - Options for scheduling pickups with carriers equipped to handle reverse logistics

 7.10) EasyPost API

 EasyPost is yet another high-end shipping software that operates with the help of international shipping API.
-One of the unique benefits of this shipping API is that you can also make use of shipping insurance for more high value orders, which is charged at 1% of the order value (with a minimum value of $1).
-Another added bonus is the pay-per-order scheme offered.
-Here are a few of the advantages offered by various EasyPost shipping API:
+One of the unique benefits of this shipping API is that you can also use shipping insurance for more high-value orders, which is charged at 1% of the order value (with a minimum value of $1).
+Another bonus is the pay-per-order scheme offered.
+Here are a few of the advantages provided by various EasyPost shipping APIs: